avocadomayo/cs312-proj1/README.md

 + How do we want to handle lab/tutorial sections?
 + How do we want to handle prof names?
 Last_first? [last, first]?
 Last only?
 + Pre-requisites?
++ Database of student.
+Can Sam take cpscXXX?
++ Pre-req checker

 ### Problems
 + Try running `ask([what,is,a,first,year,course,taught,by,allen],A). `